chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 <Icon color={EdsThemeColorUtilitySuccessForeground} />;
 ```

-- Use `:focus-visible` instead of `:focus`
+- Use `:focus-visible` with fallback instead of `:focus`

 This allows focus indicators to appear for keyboard users while remaining hidden from mouse-only users.
+However, not all of the browser versions we support support this feature, so we also need a fallback.

 Instead of: